Reliance Worldwide (ASX:RWC): It couldn’t hold off 4-decade high inflation forever, but interest rate cuts are coming to the rescue!

 The key risks with Reliance Worldwide are inflation, supply chain issues and inventory management, all of which we have addressed elsewhere in this article.
 We think the company has proven resilient to these conditions so far since the current inflation spike first emerged, and throughout the company’s entire seven-decade history

-But investors looking for a growth stock in the industrial sector that will be immune from the worst of inflation will find it tough to find a better company (at least in this sector).
+But investors looking for a growth stock in the industrial sector that will benefit as interest rates come down will find it tough to find a better company (at least in this sector).

 What are the Best ASX Stocks to invest in right now?